An HR Glossary for HR Terms

 What Is Exemption from Withholding?

-Exemption from withholding is a type of tax exemption.
-Exemptions usually only apply to certain types of income and sometimes can be claimed as part of a tax treaty agreement.
+Exemption from withholding is a type of tax break.
+Exemptions usually only apply to certain types of income and can sometimes be claimed as part of a tax treaty agreement.
+Exempt income reduces the amount of taxes an individual must pay to the federal government.

 How Does a Tax Treaty Work?